 During the residential rotation at Highridge Family Center, interns, under the supervision of licensed psychologists, are responsible for providing family, group, individual, and milieu therapy to residents of Highridge, working in the same capacity as staff therapists.
-Additionally, the intern participates in weekly multidisciplinary treatment team meetings, case conferences, staff consultations, and presentations to parents.
+Additionally, interns participate in weekly multidisciplinary treatment team meetings, case conferences, staff consultations, and presentations to parents.

-Education and Training - Outpatient Rotation
+Education & Training - Outpatient Rotation